jfrog/setup-jfrog-cli/README.md

 ## JFrog Job Summary

 When using the setup-cli action,
-JFrog CLI commands will automatically produce a summary of the job.
+JFrog CLI will automatically generate a summary of all executed commands that support this feature during the workflow.
-This summary can be viewed within the GitHub user interface, specifically Actions run page.
+This summary can be viewed within the GitHub actions run page.

 ![JFrog-Job-Summary](images/JFrog-Job-Summary.png)